tytydraco/yessleep/out/My_ride_on_the_Chicago_L.md

 I've been here at home since... wondering if I should try to find this boy and talk to him.

-Because mainly I wondered if he also had a memory... it would be more vivid than mine, of handing over a set of dice to the demon the next time he saw it.
+Because mainly I wondered if he also had a memory... it would be more recent and vivid than mine, of handing over a set of dice to the demon the next time he saw it.